Location: North Yorkshire

 Scope: The contract involved the demolition of 9 redundant bridges on the former A1 in Yorkshire.

-The demolition nine redundant bridges on the former A1 in Yorkshire posed many intriguing problems for the WFL design team due to there being many different types of bridge involved – road over motorway, footbridge over road, road over river and road over railway – requiring various demolition techniques.
+The demolition of nine redundant bridges on the former A1 in Yorkshire posed many intriguing problems for the WFL design team due to there being many different types of bridge involved – road over motorway, footbridge over road, road over river and road over railway – requiring various demolition techniques.
 These techniques ranged from traditional demolition by mechanical excavator to the explosive demolition of an accommodation bridge over the M62 during a 15-hour overnight motorway possession.

 All the bridges required thorough planning, including design data, technical appraisal forms and methods of demolition, which needed to be certificated by a Category III checker and the client prior to being passed off.